 As part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the federal government established the Higher Education Relief Fund, which appropriated $1,873,482 to South Central College to cover costs related to the disruption of campus operations due to COVID-19 with allocation designated as follows:

 - College's Expenses: 50% or $936,741 of the CARES funding is being used by the college itself for expenses incurred as a result of COVID-19.
 Examples of such expenses include the cost of putting more classes online, providing additional class sections to enable social distancing and implementing additional campus safety protocol.

 - Students' Expenses: 50% or $936,741 of the CARES funding is used for the college to distribute financial assistance grants to students.
 See below for details.

 CARES Financial Assistance Grants for Students

-CARES financial assistance grants are provided to students in two ways:
+CARES financial assistance grants have been provided to students in two ways:

-- CARES Direct Distribution Grants: Eligible Spring Semester 2020 students immediately impacted by the COVID-19 outbreak received these grants automatically in May 2020 based on 2019-20 federal financial aid records and the number of credits taken in the Spring Semester 2020.
+2. CARES Direct Distribution Grants: Eligible Spring Semester 2020 students immediately impacted by the COVID-19 outbreak began receiving these grants automatically in May 2020 based on 2019-20 federal financial aid records and the number of credits taken in the Spring Semester 2020.